 3. Define your audience

 Be supercritical.
 Who is your primary audience?
 Who is your secondary audience?
-Are there key stakeholders like the CEO or the managers of divisions you need to consult?
-Getting these people on board from the get-go will save you time and heartache down the track.
+Are there key stakeholders, like the CEO or the managers of divisions, you need to consult?
+Getting these people on board from the get-go will save you time and heartache.

 4. Know your competition

-List your competitors, look at their sites.
+List your competitors, and look at their sites.
 Do you like what they do?
-Are they successful online and if so, why?
+Are they successful online, and if so, why?

 5. Understand your brand